musevlt/mpdaf/doc/cubelist.rst

  12/15/14 - 11:17AM 100%

-The process prints the main parameters:
+The procedure prints the main parameters, which are:

- - nmax: maximum number of clipping iterations
+ - nmax: The maximum number of clipping iterations
- - nclip: number of sigma at which to clip.
+ - nclip: The number of sigma at which to clip.
- - nstop: if the number of not rejected pixels is less than this number, the clipping iterations stop.
+ - nstop: If the number of none-rejected pixels is less than this number, the clipping iterations stop.

-The resulted cube contains an additional extension for the variance.
+The resulting cube contains an additional extension for the variance.
-3 options are proposed to compute the variance:
+Three options are available to compute the variance:

- - ``propagate``: the variance is the mean of the variances of the N individual exposures divided by N**2.
+ - ``propagate``: The variance is the mean of the variances of the N individual exposures divided by N**2.

- - ``stat_mean``: the variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures divided N-1.
+ - ``stat_mean``: The variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures divided by N-1.

- - ``stat_one``: the variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures.
+ - ``stat_one``: The variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures.

-`N` is the number of voxel left after the sigma-clipping.
+`N` is the number of voxels left after the sigma-clipping.

 Reference